 Your best prepper resource may be hanging in the sky every night – the moon.
 If you’re a gardener, getting to know the moon and all its phases might give your garden a boost every season.
+This is also a great opportunity for you to take my super quick Gardening Self-Assessment!
+This simple quiz will help you find your growing zone, soil type, and the right tools for your garden.
+Once you have that down, you can use the moon to help plan your gardening season.

 The worst case scenario that I try to prepare for is a long-term power grid failure.
 To help me prepare, I’ve learned to garden, cook over a fire and how to tell basic weather signs.
 However, when it comes to gardening, I’ve been planting using the first and last frost dates on the calendar.
 But in a long-term power outage, we might just lose track of time, days, and seasons.
 How will I decide when to plant if I’m not sure what day it is?
 Simple.
 I’ll look to the moon.